fastly/Viceroy/README.md

 service to communicate with.

-Viceroy is normally used through the [Fastly CLI's `fastly compute serve` command][cli], where it it fully integrated into the Compute@Edge workflows.
+Viceroy is normally used through the [Fastly CLI's `fastly compute serve` command][cli], where it is fully integrated into Compute@Edge workflows.
 However, it is also a standalone open source tool with its own CLI and a Rust library that can be embedded into your own testing infrastructure.